Quick Start

 Fix failing tests

 Walk me through this project's directory structure and main entry points.
-Produce a summary.Investigate a bug with a skill
+Produce a summary.Fix a bug

-Slash commands starting with / activate built-in skills that inject domain-specific instructions into the agent.
-For example, /bug-investigation guides the agent through a structured diagnosis workflow.
+/ opens slash commands in the session; some commands are exposed by available skills.
+For example, /bug-investigation guides the agent through a structured bug investigation flow.
 Type /help to see all available commands.

 | Command | Description |